thisisbliss/bliss-go/readme.md

 To get started **copy** the cloned folder to your projects `sites/all/themes` folder.
 It's important to use the copy command to make sure that any hidden dot files (such as `.gitignore`) are not left behind.

-###Compile Sass
-BLISS Go ships with a built in bash file that will perform all the nessecary Sass compilation for you including making sure the CSS is output to the correct path.
-It will also make checks to make sure you have Ruby installed and if not will install it for you.

-Run this commend from the root of the theme to compile the Sass. `$ ./compile-sass.sh`

-Obviously feel free to use your own preprocessor tools but make sure Sass is compiled to `css/main.css`.
+###Watch and Build

+BLISS Go comes with two shell scripts that automate certain front-end wordflows.

+####Watch

+`./watch` will compile Sass and then watch for future changes.
+It produces an uncompressed CSS file.

+####Build

+`./build` will compile Sass to compressed CSS ready for production.
+It will also run imageoptim on the images directory.

 ### Branches
 BLISS Go ships with a stable Drupal 7 branch (7.x) and a development Drupal 8 branch (8.x). `master` is currently mapped to the 7.0 branch.